School Supplies List by Grade: 2026 Back-to-School Checklist

 37. Mug Warmer

-Not essential, but a warm drink on a long study night can be a small comfort.
+Not a must have, but a warm drink on a long study night can be a small comfort.
 Most plug into a USB and keep coffee, tea or cocoa at just the right temperature.
-It’s a great little luxury for dorm life.
+While not necessarily a dorm room essential, it’s a great little luxury for dorm life.

 38. Comfy Desk Chair